mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Support
 - [ ] Strongly Support

+// TODO: where they should be implemented first? where they shouldn't be implemented at all?

 **11. What are your biggest concerns about "Equalizers"?
 (Check all that apply)**
 - [ ] Safety/Certification: Unsure how they affect handling, collapses, or SIV maneuvers (answered in [FAQ](https://gagglereport.org/ballast/equalizers)).
 - [ ] Liability/Certification: Could affect EN/CCC certification status; organizers mandating them may face liability in the event of an incident (should be answered in [FAQ](https://gagglereport.org/ballast/equalizers)).
-- [ ] Safety/Installation: Pilots might install them incorrectly, creating a safety risk.
+- [ ] Safety/Installation: Pilots might install them incorrectly, creating a safety risk.  // TODO: distinghuish between less-experienced and experienced pilots
-- [ ] Unfairness: Unfairly "punishes" heavier pilots who have no choice but to fly large wings.
+- [ ] Unfairness: Unfairly "punishes" heavier pilots who have no choice but to fly large wings.  // TODO: add option about Unfirness: it's hard to decide if the introduced drag is too little or too big
+// TODO: add option that heavier guys usually fly with bigger harnesses that already induce more drag
 - [ ] Ineffective: Won't truly equalize performance (e.g., handling, climb).
 - [ ] Ineffective: Won't stop light pilots from ballasting up to M-sizes for better "comfort" or "handling."
 - [ ] Market: Won't actually incentivize manufacturers to build better small wings.